 For permanent employment, check the “usual suspects”, principally Nav and Finn.
 For short-term contracts, recruitment is done well in advance and many of these jobs aren't publicly advertised.

 In many cases, companies tend to use their own networks and contacts to recruit workers from other countries.

 It is important to understand that your country of citizenship and immigration status will impact your chances of finding work in this sector.

 It is just as easy for a Norwegian company to employ a citizen of an EU/EEA country than it is a Norwegian, so EU/EEA citizens with experience stand a good chance.

 If you are from outside the EU/EEA your chances are significantly reduced, unless you have extremely relevant experience or you already have a permanent residence permit.

-Pleas note: This website is purely an informational resource.
-We have no further information on working in the seafood industry, and cannot help you find employment.
-We hope you enjoy this article as a starting point for your job-seeking research.
-Good luck!
+Need help?
+This website is purely an informational resource.
+We have no further information on working in the seafood industry, and cannot personally help you find employment.